siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 This chapter establishes:

 - coherent overlap produces quadratic local loading,
-- the factor of four does not imply created energy,
+- the square law counts the joined state but does not by itself explain it,
-- joining beams contracts realized support,
+- continuity forbids assigning the difference to primitive sinks or sources,
+- two inflows recovered on one outflow force compression of the same total content,
-- support contraction raises density,
+- that compression doubles the mean density,
-- raised density lowers effective advance,
+- reduced effective advance is the coarse-grained summary of that lag,
 - differential loading bends transport,
 - self-refraction is retarded overlap of the same flow.